Lumbar Laminectomy Cost in India

 - The physician will address medical history and perform a physical examination to diagnose spinal stenosis.
 To detect the underlying cause, several imaging tests are also required.

 - Tests on Imaging

-- Magnetic resonance imaging (MRI) – The weakened discs and ligaments and tumours are detected by a spine MRI.
+- Magnetic resonance imaging (MRI) – The weakened discs and ligaments and tumors are detected by a spine MRI.
 The nerve compression areas in the spinal cord are shown to be extraordinary.

-- X-rays – In order to diagnose the potential cause of neck pain, disc degeneration, spondylitis tumours, and irregular spine curvature, X-rays are generally performed on the spine and neck.
+- X-rays – In order to diagnose the potential cause of neck pain, disc degeneration, spondylitis tumors, and irregular spine curvature, X-rays are generally performed on the spine and neck.

-- Computerized tomography (CT) – The CT test creates images taken at various angles to create cross-sectional and informative images that identify growths, tumours, and herniated discs of the spinal cord and nerves.
+- Computerized tomography (CT) – The CT test creates images taken at various angles to create cross-sectional and informative images that identify growths, tumors, and herniated discs of the spinal cord and nerves.

 Read More Here about Laminectomy

 The procedure of Lunar Laminectomy Surgery

 Before the Surgery